 I am investor in the fire-fuelled restaurant, Queimado, run by chef Shay Ola and architect Hannah Reusser.
 The restaurant operates from boutique hotel, Esqina, in downtown Lisbon alongside its sister bar and vinyl room, Static.
 The project also currently runs a satellite Mexican restaurant, Molli, in Bairro Alto.

 Summertime Kitchen Residency

 (Every summer since 2015)

 I run the outdoor kitchen at the Designers on Holiday Project in Gotland, Sweden each summer for two weeks.
-The kitchen feeds roughly 20 campers every day, three times a day for the duration of the design adventure holiday.
-The kitchen aims to be a collaborative cooking, making and eating space, with a zero-waste policy that harnesses the beautiful ritual of outdoor cooking.
+Feeding roughly 20 campers every day, three times a day for the duration of the holiday, the kitchen aims to be a collaborative making and eating space, with a zero-waste policy that harnesses the beautiful ritual of outdoor cooking.